datopia/pixyll/_drafts/db.md

-obtain empirical data<sup>3</sup>, we've the intuition that an astonishing percentage of deployed contracts are concerned with trivial, imperative data brokerage --- ordered sequences of assertions along the lines of _0x017b... can write this, 0x1f6f... can read that_, --- compensating for the shortcomings of their platforms, not doing anything _smart_.
+obtain empirical data<sup>3</sup>, we've the intuition that an astonishing percentage of deployed contracts are concerned with trivial, imperative data brokerage --- ordered sequences of assertions along the lines of _0x017b... can write this, 0x1f6f... can read that_ --- compensating for the shortcomings of their platforms, not doing anything _smart_.

 <div class="footnote">